Moonrise Kingdom: Development

 Director Wes Anderson had long been interested in depicting a romance between children.
 He described the starting idea for the story as a memory of fantasized young love:

 When he was 12, Anderson lived in Texas with two brothers.
 His parents were separating, and influenced his later depictions of crumbling marriages.
-He was briefly a Scout, and had acted Noye's Fludde, an opera for children about Noah's Ark.
+He was briefly a Scout, and had played in Noye's Fludde, an opera for children about Noah's Ark.
 A childhood incident inspired the scene where Suzy reveals her parents' book Coping with the Very Troubled Child.
 He found a similarly titled book belonging to his father and remarked, "I immediately knew who that troubled child was."

 After working on the screenplay for a year, Anderson said he had completed 15 pages and appealed to his The Darjeeling Limited collaborator Roman Coppola for help; they finished in one month.
 Coppola drew on memories of his mother Eleanor in giving Mrs. Bishop a bullhorn to communicate inside the house.
 Anderson described the 1965 setting as randomly chosen, but added it fit the subject of the Scouts and the feel of a "Norman Rockwell-type of Americana".
 While preparing the script Anderson also viewed films about young love for inspiration, including Black Jack, Small Change, A Little Romance and Melody.
 François Truffaut's 1959 French film The 400 Blows about juvenile delinquency was also an influence.

 After his 2009 film Fantastic Mr. Fox underperformed, Anderson said he had to pitch Moonrise Kingdom with a smaller budget than he would have otherwise requested.
 The budget was US$16 million, and his producers Steven Rales and Scott Rudin agreed to back the project.